 Nevertheless, I stand by my guns, I feel the cons of bilingualism in the ESL classroom still outweigh the pros.
 One of these cons, as mentioned earlier, is that often there would simply be too many nationalities and languages in one classroom to learn them all.
 By learning one you may be accused of favouritism, and it may limit your teaching experiences if you’re then only tutoring/teaching students who speak the language you have learnt, as you are relying on the L1 as a fallback.
 Another con would be that I think it creates laziness, amongst both teachers and students.
 All parties can revert back to the L1 if things become too difficult and the classroom would be much more of a dull place without the outrageous mimes and sketches that aid in the explanation of tricky words and phrases!
 Total immersion in a language means you have to learn that language in order to progress, in class and out.
 When I think back to my days of Spanish A level, we had a different vocabulary list to learn each week for a test, shamefully I don’t think I revised a single one of those lists.
 This resulted in me not doing particularly well and may be the reason my Spanish is now limited to ordering a bottle of water (without gas) in a cafe.
 But I didn’t HAVE to learn those words, therefore I didn’t.
 I left the classroom and went back to talking in English.
 If learners leave the classroom in an English-speaking country, they still have to use that English in their daily tasks.
 The more English my South Korean tutee learns, the more she can interact with natives outside the classroom and the more diverse and enjoyable our lessons are.

-Statistics show that non-native speakers of English, outnumber native speakers by more than two to one, and an article published by The Guardian earlier this year, stated that the number of students now taking a language at degree level is the lowest it has been in a decade.
+Statistics show that non-native speakers of English outnumber native speakers by more than two to one, and an article published by The Guardian in 2014 stated that the number of students now taking a language at degree level is the lowest it has been in a decade.
 This outnumbering of native speakers, versus the number of people now learning a language at university, does not support the bilingual argument, and shows people are not learning languages, let alone for the amount of teachers there are.
-Therefore I think it is wrong to suggest that English teachers must be bilingual in order to be successful in the classroom.
-Only speaking in English, prepares students, especially adult learners for life outside the classroom and yes there may be times when there are silences whilst you try and find a common ground of understanding, but this is excellent practice for the restaurant/petrol station/school playground.
+Therefore, I think it is wrong to suggest that English teachers must be bilingual in order to be successful in the classroom.
+Only speaking in English prepares students, especially adult learners for life outside the classroom, and yes there may be times when there are silences whilst you try and find a common ground of understanding, but this is excellent practice for the restaurant/petrol station/school playground.